SFJAZZ – the San Francisco Jazz Organization – is the largest presenter of jazz programming

-Anniversary year, SFJAZZ has grown from a seasonal presenter of the San Francisco Jazz Festival to a
+on the West Coast.
+Over three decades, SFJAZZ has grown from a seasonal presenter to

-year-round organization that is also responsible for the SFJAZZ Spring Season, the SFJAZZ Summerfest
+a year-round organization that is now responsible for the SFJAZZ Annual Season, the San

-As a member of SFJAZZ’s Development team, the Grants Manager works closely with the Director of Development to develop a strategy to raise funds from private and corporate foundations, as well as government agencies.
+As a member of SFJAZZ’s Development team, the Grants Manager reports to and works with the Director of Development to develop a strategy to raise funds from foundations, corporations and government agencies.
 The Grants Manager will execute all aspects of the plan, including research and identification of prospects; cultivation and relationship management for the portfolio; proposal development and solicitation; and overseeing SFJAZZ’s fulfillment of all grants and awards.
-The Manager is also responsible for the promotion of all institutional giving programs, income reconciliation, and budget management for institutional giving.
-The Grants Manager is a member of a nine-person development team at SFJAZZ and works collegially with other staff across the organization.
+The Manager is also responsible for the promotion of institutional giving programs, income reconciliation, and budget management for institutional giving.
+The Grants Manager is a member of an eleven-person development team at SFJAZZ, works collegially with other staff across the organization, and will be instrumental in helping to shape an exciting new cultural landmark for the Bay Are and worldwide jazz communities.

 - Manage all aspects of the grants program, including identification, research, cultivation, and solicitation of granting institutions through meetings and written proposals to grant makers;